KungFuBei/Semester_Project/README.md

 **File path**: `Long_term_simulation/` Simulates macroscopic traffic flow dynamics using ring-road scenarios over extended time periods (6000 timesteps), evaluating fundamental diagrams and emergent traffic phenomena at the system level.

+# How to run

+We calibrate our data on Open ACC dataset (https://data.jrc.ec.europa.eu/dataset/9702c950-c80f-4d2f-982f-44d06ea0009f).
+Download the data on the website and run `Data_processing/`.
+The processed data is called "ar_idm_data".
+This data can be used for all rest codes and process.